lrusso/webmail-lite/README.md

 ## If you modified some front-end files and can't see any changes

-Delete every folder and file that you see in **data/cache** and reload the page.
+Delete everything in the folder **data/cache** and reload the page.